PollDi/PollDi.github.io/index.md

 * direct
 * honest

-My mum always said
+My mum always said:
-> Things we lose have a way of coming back to us in the end.
-If not always in the ways we expect.
+> Things we lose have a way of coming back to us in the end If not always in the ways we expect.